haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 * _seafile-pro-server_12.0.6_x86-64_Ubuntu.tar.gz_, compiled in Ubuntu environment

-The former is suitable for installation on Ubuntu/Debian servers, the latter for CentOS servers.
+The former is suitable for installation on Ubuntu/Debian servers.

 Download the install package using wget (replace the x.x.x with the version you wish to download):